nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-2.md

 This is the format of the robot data.
 `id` is the identifier for each time series, `time` is the time (sorting) parameter and the `F_*` and `T_*` are the different value series (remember: what we call the `kind` of the time series).
 Please note that this data format and the pre-processing we will perform in the following is just an example - your data might look differently and other data transformation steps might be necessary.
+For example if your column names are different (e.g. the `id` column is not called "id"), you will need to edit the steps accordingly.

 The feature extraction will later run on each of these series separately - so we first need to group it both by the timeseries identifier `id` and the `kind`.
 However, the data is not easily groupable by `kind` (data of the same kind are not separated) - so we first need to reshape the data.